 The relationship between kyai and santri in the pesantren is very close.
 The figure of kyai is a teacher with a positive and rightful image in the mind of the santri.
 Therefore, whatever the statements issued by the kyai tend to be followed by the santri.
 For them, kyai is considered as a good and wise person.
 The position of kyai is also the front guard of the morality protection within the society.
 When they are faced with any problems, santri and the people often consult to kyai in finding the best way to solve their problems.

 With this kind of relationship, the pesantren have a strategic position to face the issues of terrorism.
-The most important point is the understanding of kyai towards Islam.
+The most crucial point is the understanding of kyai towards Islam.
 If there is no error framework, kyai will easily be able to influence the santri and society to refresh their understanding of Islam with the spirit of peace.
-Even, if there are santri who have a radical understanding of Islam, kyai has the power to purify their understanding.
+Even if there are santri who have a radical understanding of Islam, kyai has the power to purify their understanding.

 Regarding some images saying that pesantren is closely connected with terrorism issues, the national history of Indonesia depicts that since the era of Indonesian independence, pesantren cannot be separated with the existence and the development of this country.
 In the era of independence, the kyai aroused the spirit of Muslims and santri to fight against invaders.
 Even in its development, Indonesia is also inseparable from the contribution of Muslims.
 Therefore, pesantren is one of the guards of the integrity of Indonesia, including from the threat of terrorism.